TASTING WHISKY PT 1: SMELL

 The latter purports that different compounds have individual vibrational frequencies that bounce off our receptor cells and manipulate the message sent to our olfactory epithelium to conjure up different images of flavor.

 With the ability to ‘learn’, the system can improve its performance with repeated exposure to different smells and match the input pattern of scents to stored patterns.
-Refinement, training and recognition strengthens the signal-to-noise ratio, or smell-to-memory ratio, allowing us to pinpoint certain scents melded together with others, and identify them as past memories.
-The more you smell, the more you’ll recognise smell and grow your vocabulary to describe whisky with.
+Refinement, training and recognition strengthen the signal-to-noise ratio, or smell-to-memory ratio, allowing us to pinpoint certain scents melded together with others, and identify them as past memories.
+The more you smell, the more you’ll recognize smell and grow your vocabulary to describe whisky.